-It might be hard to believe it's been 20 years since writer/director Cameron Crowe took us back to his childhood and showed us what it was like to be a teenage reporter for Rolling Stone Magazine, but that's what makes Almost Famous so great.
+It might be hard to believe it's been over 20 years since writer/director Cameron Crowe took us back to his childhood and showed us what it was like to be a teenage reporter for Rolling Stone Magazine, but that's what makes Almost Famous so great.
 It exists in a kind of timeless Neverland with its period setting and universal themes of unrequited love.

 In 2000, the movie opened at the beginning of Oscar season and proceeded to soothe classic rock fans while becoming a formidable awards presence.
 Almost Famous would go on to win Best Original Screenplay at the Academy Awards and it would make a star of Kate Hudson, Goldie Hawn's 21-year-old daughter who just started acting herself two years previously.

 But the story of Almost Famous is much more interesting than showy awards.
 Crowe wrote most of his script based on his own experiences at Rolling Stone and the real stories are even better than what's in the movie.
 More than twenty years later, here are 20 things you never knew about Almost Famous:

 1. Crowe, who skipped kindergarten and two grades in elementary school, was a 13-year-old high school sophomore in San Diego when he first started writing music reviews.

 2. Crowe ambitiously began a correspondence with "America's Greatest Rock Critic" Lester Bangs (played by Philip Seymour Hoffman in the film) and met Rolling Stone editor Ben Fong Torres on a trip to Los Angeles.